expressjs/.github/CONTRIBUTING.md

 # Contributing to Express Ecosystem

 Thank you for your interest in contributing to the Express ecosystem!
-This document outlines how you can contribute to the Express project, including reporting issues, submitting code, and participating in discussions.
+This document outlines how you can contribute to the Express project, including reporting issues, submitting pull requests, and participating in discussions and more.

 Express has a open governance model.
 For information about the governance of the Express project, see the [GOVERNANCE.md](https://github.com/expressjs/discussions/blob/HEAD/docs/GOVERNANCE.md)